department-of-veterans-affairs/vets-website/src/platform/user/profile/vap-svc/README.md

     - Anything else about the transactions data.
 Currently, it contains only a `mostRecentErroredTransactionId` property, which is used to render error messaging for the most recent rejected transaction.
 It is necessary because transactions aren't timestamped.

 ## Transactions
-When a request to update a field is sent to Vet360 (via `PUT`, or `POST` if the field is empty), Vet360 does not respond with the updated record from a database as you would expect from a typical API.
+When a request to update a field is sent to VA Profile Service (via `PUT`, or `POST` if the field is empty), VA Profile Service does not respond with the updated record from a database as you would expect from a typical API.
 Instead, it responds with data on how to look up the progress of the update, information referred to as a "transaction."
 For example, a request to update an email would return a transaction that looks like:

 ```json
 {